This is the second part of the series on online assessments that I witnessed during the season of 2024. The first part can be found here.

 -

-- The generated string should be of the minimum possible length.
-If there are multiple possible with the same length, it should be so that the generated string is lexicographically smallest.
+- If there are multiple possible with the same length, the string should be chosen so that the generated string is the lexicographically smallest possible.

 Return the string that would generate the string .
+Return empty string if no such string exists.

 Solution